Disclaimer: this post contains affiliate links. When you make a purchase through these links, I receive a commission at no extra cost to you.

 Once you’ve finished setting your goals, you’ll be sent to your dashboard.

 As you can see, all of your content is separated by level, which is cool.
 When you click into each lesson, you can see what it includes, as well as how long it’ll take you to complete it.
-That’s pretty good info to know, but just the same, they’re each only a few minutes long so you can stay motivated by how much you’re getting done.
+This is great for those days when you literally only have 5 minutes to get in some practice – instead of worrying about not having enough time, you can just get through a lesson and call it a day.
+That’s something I love about LingoDeer, too!

 Then, at the end of every lesson, you’ll have to complete a speaking or writing exercise, which is awesome.
 And instead of your speaking exercises being analyzed by speech recognition software (which usually doesn’t actually work), it’ll be submitted to Busuu’s community, for review by a native speaker.
-Then, once you submit it, you’ll be prompted to find language learning partners.
+Once you submit it, you’ll be prompted to find language learning partners in the Busuu community for yourself.

-All this makes Busuu Premium great for someone just starting out in the language because you’ll be walked through everything.
-Once you finish the lessons at each level you’ll be prompted to take a test in order to receive an official certificate.
+All this makes Busuu Premium great for someone just starting out in the language because you’ll be walked through everything; basic grammar, useful phrases, and hopefully even some friendships to check in with you.
+Once you finish the lessons at each level you’ll be prompted to take a test in order to receive an official Busuu certificate.

-However, if your goal is to get a job in anything to do with translating or teaching the language, this certificate won’t hold water.
-It’s not recognized by any legitimate industry, so this is more of a talking point/to give you an official pat on the back.
+But if your goal is to get a job in anything to do with translating or teaching the language, this certificate won’t hold water.
+It’s not recognized by any foreign language industry, so this is more of a talking point/to give you an official pat on the back.

-I do like how this offers you a goal to work towards.
-I find most language learners give up on their goals because they just don’t have any besides “being fluent”.
-Even if this certificate feels arbitrary, it might give you the motivation you need to keep studying and keep improving.
+Nonetheless, I do like how this offers you a goal to work towards.
+Many language learners struggle because they don’t set any goal besides “fluency” (big no-no!).
+Even if this certificate feels arbitrary to me, it might give you the motivation you need to keep studying and keep improving.
 And if it does, Busuu’s done its job.

 Getting fluent with Busuu Premium